schuyler/sim2075/events/geopolitical/taiwan-conflict.md

 **Counter**: PRC has invested heavily in military capabilities specifically designed for Taiwan scenarios.
 This investment is not consistent with deterrence-only posture.
 Additionally, nationalist pressures and "century of humiliation" narrative create political incentives that may override economic rationality.

-### 2. Negotiated resolution may be implausible
+### 2. Great power settlement may still be implausible

-**Argument**: The 50% weight on negotiated resolution may be too high.
-Taiwan's domestic politics have moved steadily away from unification; any leader who signed a framework agreement would face severe political backlash.
-Similarly, PRC cannot accept any agreement that doesn't move toward unification.
+**Argument**: Even at 35%, the weight on settlement may be too high.
+The scenarios require US willingness to reduce its position, PRC trust in US commitments, and Taiwan acquiescence to constrained autonomy.
+Each of these faces severe barriers.
+The US has no domestic constituency for accommodation; PRC has no reason to trust US commitments given historical record; Taiwan's democracy would likely reject any framework imposed by great powers.

-**Counter**: Crisis dynamics differ from peacetime politics.
-Faced with imminent conflict, political constraints may shift.
-Additionally, creative ambiguity has historically allowed both sides to claim victory (e.g., 1992 Consensus interpretations).
+**Counter**: Crisis dynamics differ from peacetime analysis.
+Faced with imminent catastrophic conflict, preferences may shift in ways current politics don't reveal.
+Historical precedents (Austria 1955, Korea 1953) show great powers can impose settlements when the alternative is unacceptable.
+The 35% weight may even be conservative if PRC military capabilities make US conventional defense untenable.

 ### 3. Non-event probability may be too low